Rally for Rivers

 - CLEAN WATER PROTECTION – Our efforts and the need for our expertise increased dramatically this year!
 Success included the prevention of controversial state legislation to loosen oversight of some types of sewer systems.
 With our expertise, community groups and local officials have pushed back on extensive floodplain alteration proposals as well as the controversial proposal to fill a large quarry that is adjacent to the State Scenic Harpeth in Nashville and risk contamination of the river.
 Environmental inequities and climate change are concerns that we tackle every day.

-- RESTORATION & EDUCATION – We have expanded our programs to provide people of all ages with ways they can make a difference both with volunteer on-the-ground clean-ups and restoration projects to how-to tips from experts on a range of topics from landscaping to recreational safety.
+- RESTORATION & EDUCATION – We have expanded our programs to provide people of all ages with ways they can make a difference both with volunteer on-the-ground river clean ups and restoration projects to how-to tips from experts on a range of topics from landscaping to recreational safety.
 We are focused on how to tackle the root cause of problems such as increased flooding that is the new reality for this region driven by climatic changes.
 We are working with flood management experts to inform state and local decision makers of the urgency to update floodplain and stormwater runoff programs to account for the increased severity of storms.
 We need to prevent the devastation to communities recently suffered in Waverly TN.

 As a champion of Tennessee rivers you will receive: